List of Legends of Tomorrow characters: Kayla

 Kayla (portrayed by Aliyah O'Brien in human form) - A Necrian species who is Gary's boss and ex-fiancé.
 She was the one who abducted Sara since her employer Bishop needs a quintessential human.
 When Sara freed Spartacus, Kayla devoured him when he tried to attack.
 Thanks to a tactic by Sara and Gary, Kayla was kicked into a wormhole to Earth at the cost of some containment pods carrying some aliens getting displaced in time.
 After Mick stepped on Lord Knoxicrillion much to the dismay of the Legends, Mick gathers what they learned from him and states that they should look for Kayla so that she can take them to Sara.
 She was later found in Cuba during the Cuban Missile Crisis where the Cubans mistook her for the United States' mutant soldiers.
-When she was freed by the Legends, Kayla put on her Image Inducer ring and agreed to take Mick to where Sarah is.
+When she was freed by the Legends, Kayla put on her Image Inducer ring and agreed to take Mick to where Sara is.
 Kayla helps to rescue Sara and buys them time to get away from the Zagurons.
 It was later discovered that Kayla used her tentacles to lay eggs in Mick's ear.
 Kayla survived the Zaguron attacks and helps Mick and Gary fix the jump drive.
 Her severed tentacle attacks Gary and she does the Necrian love pinch on Mick upon learning about the eggs.
 She did that out of an allegiance to someone who helped her escape the planet.
 That turned out to be Bishop.
 During the Zaguron invasion, Kayla worked with the Legends to fight the Zagurons.